 A car accident is an emotional experience.
 Immediately after the crash, you will be shocked and upset.
 You will need to deal with police reports and medical care.
-You will also need to call your insurance agent and report your accident.
+You will also need to call your insurance agent and report your accident, but be careful what you say to your insurance adjuster.

 This is an emotional time, but we recommend that you try to calm down before calling.
 What you say matters.
 Our personal injury lawyers have identified five common mistakes that could cost your Pennsylvania accident claim.